Universal Algorithm for Online Trading Based on the Method of Calibration: Introduction

 In this paper we present a new application of the method of calibration.
-We construct ``a universal'' strategy for online trading in {\it Stock Market} which performs asymptotically at least as good as any not ``too complex'' trading strategy $D$.
+We construct ``a universal'' strategy for algorithmic trading in {\it Stock Market} which performs asymptotically at least as well as any not ``too complex'' trading strategy $D$.
 Technically, we are interested in the case where the trading strategy $D$ is assumed to belong to a large reproducing kernel Hilbert space (to be defined shortly) and the complexity of $D$ is measured by its norm.
 Using a universal kernel, we extend this result to any continuous stationary trading strategy.
 Our universal trading strategy is represented by a discontinuous function though it uses a randomization.

+First discuss some standard financial terminology.
+A trader in Stock Market uses a strategy: going long or going short, or skip the step.
+In finance, a long position in a security, such as a stock or a bond, or equivalently to be long in a security, means that the holder of the position owns the security and will profit if the price of the security goes up.
+Short selling (also known as shorting or going short) is the practice of selling securities or other financial instruments, with the intention of subsequently repurchasing them (``covering'') at a lower price.

+In this paper, the problem of universal sequential investment in Stock Market with side information is studied.
+We consider the method of trading called in financial industrial applications {\it algorithmic trading} or {\it systematic quantitative trading}, which means rule-based automatic trading strategies, usually implemented with computer based trading systems.

+The problem of algorithmic trading is considered in machine learning framework, where algorithms adaptive to input data are designed and their performance is evaluated.

+There are three common types of analysis for adaptive algorithms: average case analysis which requires a statistical model of input data; worst-case analysis which is non-informative because, for any trading algorithm, we can present a sequence of stock prices moving in the direction opposite to the trader's decisions; competitive analysis which is popular in the prediction with expert advice framework.

+A non-traditional objective (in computational finance) is to develop algorithmic trading strategies that are in some sense always guaranteed to perform well.
+In competitive analysis, the performance of an algorithm is measured to any trading algorithm from a broad class.
+We only ask than an algorithm performs well relative to the difficulty in classsifying of the input data.
+Given a particular performance measure, an adaptive algorithm is strongly competitive with a class of trading algorithms if it achieves the maximum possible regret over all input sequences.
+Unlike in statistical theory, no stochastic assumptions are made about the stock prices.

+This line of research in finance was pioneered by Cover (see~\citealt{CoG86}, \citealt{Cov91}, \citealt{CoO96}) who designed universal portfolio selection algorithms that can provably do well (in terms of their total return) with respect to some adaptive online or offline benchmark algorithms.
+Such algorithms are called {\it universal}.

-The problem of construction the universal strategies for online trading in Stock Market is popular in Machine Learning.
-The worst case study of universal trading was introduced by ~\citet{Cov91}.
-Unlike many authors, we consider the simplest case: online trading with only stock.
-These results can be generalized for the case of several stocks and for dynamical portfolio hedging in sense of framework proposed by~\citet{CoO96}.
+We consider the simplest case: algorithmic trading with only stock.
+Our results can be generalized for the case of several stocks and for dynamical portfolio hedging in sense of framework proposed by~\citet{CoO96}.

 We consider a game with players: {\it Stock Market} and {\it Trader}.
 At the beginning of each round $i$ {\it Trader} is shown an object ${\bf x}_i$ which contains a side information.
 Past prices of the stock $S_1,\dots, S_{i-1}$ are also given for {\it Trader} (they can be considered as a part of the side information).
 Using this information, {\it Trader} announces a number $M_i$ of shares of the stock he wants to purchase by $S_{i-1}$ each.
 At the end of the round $i$ {\it Stock Market} announces the price $S_i$ of the stock, and {\it Trader} receives his gain or suffers loss $M_i(S_i-S_{i-1})$ for round $i$.
 The total gain or loss for the first $n$ rounds is equal to $\sum\limits_{i=1}^n M_i(S_i-S_{i-1})$.